 #2 Start with the dividend triangle

-If you have been following me for a while, you know that I’m a big fan of what I call the Dividend Triangle.
-This simple focus on three metrics will reduce your research time and help you target companies with more robust financials.
+If you’ve been following me for a while, you know I’m a big fan of the Dividend Triangle.
+This simple focus on three metrics reduces your research time and helps you find companies with more robust financials.
 I start all my searches with a look at companies showing strong revenue growth, earnings growth and dividend growth over the past 5 years.
-The detailed explanation is found in our recession-proof workbook, and I invite you to read and re-read that workbook as necessary.

-First, download the Canadian dividend aristocrats list.
-Then, in a few simple clicks, you will set the filters and you can start hunting for the best stocks for you at that moment in time.
+First, download the Canadian Rock Star list.
+Then, with a few simple clicks, set the filters you want and start hunting for the best stocks for you.

-By selecting only companies showing positive numbers in the 5yr Rev growth, 5yr EPS growth and 5yr Div growth columns, you will find those companies with a positive dividend triangle.
+By selecting only companies that show strong numbers in the Rev 5yr Growth, EPS 5yr Growth and Div 5yr Growth columns, you’ll find those companies with a positive and strong dividend triangle.

 This methodology covers all “regular companies”, but not REITs and other businesses for which earning per share (EPS) is misleading and that use non-conventional metrics instead of EPS.
-We will address those types of companies later in this letter.

-Now that you have narrowed down the number of stocks, it is time to trim that list further.
-Throughout the years, most of my best stock picks have been found amongst the strongest dividend growers.
+You’ve narrowed down the number of stocks.
+It’s time to trim it even further.
+Over the years, I found most of my best stock picks amongst the strongest dividend growers.
 When you think about it, it totally makes sense.
-Those companies must earn increasing cash flows and show several growth vectors to be confident enough to offer a 5%+ dividend increase year after year.
+Such companies must earn increasing cash flows and show several growth vectors to be confident enough to increase their dividend by 5%+ year after year.

-Past dividend growth is a result of several good metrics simultaneously: usually stronger revenue, consistent earnings growth, increasing cash flow and debt that is under control.
-A strong dividend grower will likely come with other robust metrics.
+Past dividend growth is a result of several good metrics simultaneously: usually stronger revenue, consistent earnings growth, increasing cash flow, and debt that is under control.
+A strong dividend grower likely comes with other robust metrics.
 For details about other metrics I used for selecting stocks, see stock buy checklist.

-While not all my holdings show such strong dividend growth, I always search for the strongest dividend growers when selecting a new stock for my portfolio.
+While not all my holdings show such strong dividend growth, I always look for the strongest dividend growers when I want to add a new stock to my portfolio.

-Using this simple 3 step methodology will narrow down your search to a few stocks per sector.
-It will make your final selections easier and your portfolio will likely perform better over the long run.
+Using this simple 3-step methodology narrows down your search to a few stocks per sector.
+It’s then easier to make your final selections and your portfolio will likely perform better over the long run.

-Valuation does play a major role in the buying process.
-However, this should not be the single factor that determines whether you buy or not.
-This is one factor among many.
+Valuation does play a major role in the buying process, but it shouldn’t be the single factor that determines whether you buy a stock.
+It’s one factor among many.
 To be honest, I would rather buy an “overvalued stock” with a strong dividend triangle, great growth vectors and lots of potential for the next 10 years than buying an “undervalued stock” that has nothing else but a good yield and a poor valuation.

-When I find a company I really like, but the valuation seems ridiculous, I’ll be tempted to put it on a watch list and wait for a while.
-I usually build this watch list on the side and when I’m done with one of my current holdings (e.g. the company doesn’t meet my investment thesis anymore), I pull out the watch list and check to see if valuations have changed.
+When I find a company I really like, but the valuation seems ridiculous, I put it on a watch list that I keep on the side and wait.
+When I’m done with one of my current holdings (e.g. the company doesn’t meet my investment thesis anymore), I take out watch list and check if valuations have changed.
 Once again, I’ll pick any “Alimentation Couche-Tard” (overvalued, strong growth) over any “Suncor” (undervalued, modest growth) of this world.

 Dividend Discount Model

-While the idea of receiving dividends each month is seducing, this is not what makes dividend growth investing magic.
-It’s the combination of capital growth and dividend growth (read total return) that truly generates the magic in your portfolio.
-You can download the complete list with additional metrics such as P/E ratio, dividend growth, dividend yield, revenue growth, etc. by clicking on the following button.
+While the idea of receiving dividends each month is appealing, it’s not what makes dividend growth investing magical.
+It’s the combination of capital growth and dividend growth, called total return, that truly generates the magic in your portfolio.

 Searching through almost 100 stocks could become tiresome.
-Using the DSR investing methodology, I’ve selected my favorite Canadian Dividend Aristocrats.
-You can download a complete eBook on our best Canadian Aristocrats here.
+Using the DSR investing methodology, I’ve selected my favorite Canadian aristocrats, who also happen to be DSR Canadian Rock Stars.

 Alimentation Couche-Tard (ATD.TO)

-The mediocre 0.80% dividend yield is so low that ATD shouldn’t even be considered as a dividend grower.
-However, the dividend payout has surged in the past 5 years (+144%) and the stock price jumped by over 75% (taking into account the stock price drop in early 2020).
+The mediocre 0.90% dividend yield is so low that ATD shouldn’t even be considered a dividend grower.
+However, the dividend payout has surged in the past 5 years (+211%) and the stock price jumped by over 90% (taking into account the stock price drop in early 2020).
 The only reason the dividend yield is so low is that ATD is on a fast track to growth.
 ATD will continue steadily increasing its payout while providing stock value appreciation to shareholders.

 Canadian National Railway (CNR.TO)

-Canadian National has been known for being the “best-in-class” for operating ratios for many years.
+CNR has been known for being the “best-in-class” for operating ratios for many years.
 CNR has continuously worked on improving its margins and was among the first to do so.
 Today, peers have caught up and all railroads are managed in the same way.
-CNR also owns unmatched quality railroads assets.
-CNR has a very strong economic moat as railways are virtually impossible to replicate.
-Therefore, you can count on increasing cash flows each year.
+CNR also owns unmatched quality railroad assets.
+It has a very strong economic moat as railways are virtually impossible to replicate, so we can therefore count on increasing cash flows each year.
 Plus, there isn’t any more efficient way to transport commodities than by train.
-The good thing about CNR is that you can always wait for a down cycle to pick up some shares.
-There’s always a good occasion around the corner when we look at railroads as attractive investments.
-Finally, the cancellation of the Keystone XL pipeline will drive more oil transportation towards railroads.
-CNR will benefit from this tailwind.
-CNR lost the bidding war for Kansas City Southern (KSU) to Canadian Pacific.
-Management is being challenged and we should see better growth ideas emerge out of this drama.
+The good thing about CNR is that an investor can always wait for a down cycle to make an investment.
+We can often spot a good occasion around the corner since we see railroads as attractive investments.
+Finally, the cancellation of the Keystone XL pipeline should drive demand for oil transport via railroads and CNR will benefit.
+Management is being challenged and we should see more growth emerging from this challenging period.

 CNR has successfully increased its dividend yearly since 1996.
 The management team makes sure to use a good part of its cash flow to maintain and improve railways while rewarding shareholders with generous dividend payments.
-CNR shows impressive dividend records with very low payout ratios.
+CNR exhibits impressive dividend records with very low payout ratios.
 While the business could face headwinds from time to time, its dividend payment will not be affected.
-Shareholders can expect more high-single-digit dividend increases.
+Shareholders can expect more high single-digit dividend increases.
 The railroad company kicked off 2023 with an impressive dividend increase of 8%.
 If you can grab CNR with a yield of approximately 2%, you’re in for a good deal!

-Railroad maintenance is capital intensive and could hurt CNR in the future.
-There is a difficult balance to reach between an efficient operating ratio and well-maintained railroads.
+Railroad maintenance is capital intensive and could adversely affect CNR in the future.
+It is a difficult balance to obtain an efficient operating ratio and well-maintained railroads.
 Continuous (and substantial) reinvestments are required to maintain its network.
-However, CNR continues to show one of the best operating ratios in the industry.
-CNR’s growth could also get hurt from time to time as it depends on Canadian resource markets.
-When the demand is low for oil, forest, or grain products, CNR will obviously slow down accordingly.
-We saw how quickly the wind turns.
-For example, the pandemic caused a slowdown in weekly rail traffic of about 10% during the summer of 2020.
-When the oil price is low, trucking takes some business away from railroads.
-CNR is a captive of its best assets.
-You can’t move railroads!
+However, CNR continues to boast one of the best operating ratios in the industry.
+CNR’s growth could also be negatively impacted from time to time as it depends on Canadian resource markets.
+When the demand is low for oil, forest, or grain products, demand for CNR’s services will obviously slow accordingly.
+For example, the pandemic caused a slowdown in weekly rail traffic of about 10% over the summer of 2020.
+When the oil price is low, trucking steers some business away from railroads.
+CNR is a captive of its best assets since you can’t move railroads!

 Management increased its dividend by 6% like clockwork for the past 5 years and has declared that it expects to increase dividends by 6% annually until 2025.
-We like it when companies show motivation for growth (through acquisitions) and reward shareholders at the same time.
+We like it when companies show motivation for growth through acquisitions and reward shareholders at the same time.
 After all, Fortis is among the rare Canadian companies who can claim to have increased their dividend for 50 consecutive years.
 The company announced its 50th consecutive increased in September of 2023.
 The dividend was increased by 4.4% to $0.59/share.
-Fortis is a great example of a “sleep well at night” stock.
+Fortis is a great example of a “sleep well at night (SWAN)” stock.

 Royal Bank of Canada (RY.TO)

 Royal Bank has traditionally increased its dividend twice per year.
 Under normal circumstances, an investor can count on two low-single-digit dividend increases each year.
-The bank paused its dividend growth policy between 2008 and 2010 but returned with double-digit dividend growth increases in 2012.
-Regulators put a hold on dividend increases for all banks in 2020 and Canadian banks and lifted it in late 2021.
+The bank paused its dividend growth policy between 2008 and 2010, but returned with double-digit dividend growth increases in 2012.
+Regulators put a hold on dividend increases for all banks in 2020 and lifted it in late 2021.
 Royal Bank went with a generous dividend increase of $0.12/share, or 11%.
 In 2022, the company returned to its habit of raising its dividend twice per year.
 We expect mid single-digit dividend increases going forward (e.g. between 2% and 3% increases, twice a year).
 Royal Bank increased its dividend by 2.3% in Q2 of 2023.

-This Canadian Aristocrat is by far the industry’s’ best dividend payer.
+This Canadian Aristocrat is by far the industry’s best dividend payer.
 Telus has a high cash payout ratio as it puts more cash into investments and capital expenditures.
-Capital expenditures are always taking away significant amounts of cash due to their massive investment in broadband infrastructure and network enhancement.
+Capital expenditures are regularly taking away significant amounts of cash due to their massive investment in broadband infrastructure and network enhancement.
 Such investments are crucial in this business.
 Telus fills the cash flow gap with financing for now.
-At the same time, Telus keeps increasing its dividend twice a year showing strong confidence from management.
-You can expect a mid-single digit increase year after year.
+At the same time, Telus continues to increase its dividend twice a year, exhibiting strong confidence from management.
+You can expect a mid single-digit increase year after year.
 Telus kicked off 2023 with a first increase (it usually increases twice per year) of 3.6%, in line with our expectations.
 The company ended 2023 with the second increase (as usual) to bring the dividend at $0.3761 for a total increase of 7% for the year.

 As competition increases among the Big 3 (including the merger of Rogers and Shaw) and the coming of a new player (Quebecor acquired Freedom Mobile) in the wireless market, future margins could be under pressure.
-Plus, the Federal Government would like to see more competition for the “Big 3” and will likely open the doors for new competitors going forward.
+Plus, the Federal Government would like to see more competition for the “Big 3” and will likely open the door to new competitors going forward.
 You can bet that Quebecor will get a lot of support to expand its wireless business.
-Telus will eventually have to think about other growth vectors once the wireless market becomes fully mature.
+Telus will eventually have to consider other growth vectors once the wireless market becomes fully mature.
 TV & internet will not be enough to avoid Telus becoming another Verizon (VZ) 10 years from now.
 We are not convinced by the acquisition of Lifeworks (particularly its cost).
 We will see how Telus integrates this business into its Health division.
-Finally, Telus’s debt has increased substantially from $12B in 2015 to $21B in 2022.
-As interest rates remain low, it is a good strategy to use leverage.
-However, this situation will not last forever since interest rates are now rising.
+Finally, Telus’s debt has increased substantially, from $12B in 2015, to $27B in 2023.
+As interest rates are rising faster than expected, this may affect future profitability.
+The company is facing several headwinds explaining its stock performance in 2023.

-Disclaimer: I hold shares of ATD.B, FTS, T, RY, CNR.
+Disclaimer: I hold shares of all five of these favorites!